-I was 18, I had just finished school and I wanted to do some real-life experience.
+I was 18, I had just finished school and I wanted to have some real-life experience.
 I picked London because I already spoke English well and because is a land of opportunities and inspiration.
 You know, London is like a European New York, and it turned out to be the perfect choice for what I was looking for at the time.
 I basically took a gap year and I started working as a waiter at Miraggio, in Fulham Broadway.
 Sadly, the restaurant closed down in the end.
 I moved with just a suitcase and £200 in my wallet, and that’s all.
 I wanted something different from what I had experienced at school.
 But I was not running away.

 Did you move on your own?

 I did.
 Then, a very good friend of mine came over, too.
 We shared the same bed for months, we’ve just like brothers now.
 He ended up staying in London in the end, he got married and has a daughter now.
 I still visit London many times a year; London is still a part of me.

 And then you returned to Italy and became an actor.

 After about a year in London, I returned to Italy and enrolled in a drama school, and when I got an agent, I started doing auditions and it all began from there.
 But it wasn’t an easy life; I went on making movies but nothing changed for a long time.
 When I said I was an actor, people would ask me what restaurant I was working for… and they were right; I was still working as a waiter in Rome to be able to support my acting career.
 Then I made Night Before the Exams and everything changed, suddenly.

 What hospitality skills have you put in use in the movie industry?

 Problem-solving.
 Definitely.
 Both in a restaurant and on a movie set you cannot plan ahead anything and must be prepared to deal with the unexpected.
 I developed a strong ability to face issues and solve problems quickly.

 What was your dream job as a child?